Tubbz-alt/Tech-Research-Resource/future-tech-jobs.md

   - rasberry pi's
   - relying on education to deliver careers - wont do very well. reach out and grab
   - sayspring.com expand on amazon echo
+  - tv screens set backgrounds for all tvs

 ## The How..